dairycultist/BotChip/README.md

 1. emulate the high-level logic
 2. emulate the low-level logic (i.e. implementation on specific hardware, such as with this [arduino emulator](https://wokwi.com/arduino))
 3. implement it in a bulky, easy way physically
-4. cull it down to a default hardware spec; a "system on a chip" that has an arduino (nano?) processor, a tiny screen (that displays eyes when idle, and text when speaking), a camera, and a microphone (but no physical eyes or speaker or anything, but does have an I/O interface for auxilliaries) also custom PCB
+4. cull it down to a default hardware spec that fits my usecase; a "system on a chip" (for embedding into a bodypillow :O) that has an arduino (nano?) processor, a tiny screen (for a facial personality), a microphone, and a speaker, also custom PCB

 what if I made an open source robo with hardware and AI software interacting with an abstraction layer for behaviours like eye-tracking and such